jewettaij/moltemplate/README.md

 ## Installation Instructions

 Note: There are **two ways** to install moltemplate:
-1) using pip or
+1) using pip
-2) editing your .bashrc file.
+2) editing your .bashrc file

 Use one method or the other *(not both)*.